 The average target moves at 8.6 mph.
 The "lead dots" on each side of the chevron are set for a target moving at a 90 degree angle to the shooter.
-Depending on the direction of the target's movement, fire using the "lead dots" instead of the center chevron.
+Depending on the direction of the target's movement, fire using the "lead dots" instead of the chevron.
 If the target is moving left to right, use the left lead dot.
 If the target is moving right to left, use the right lead dot.
-The lead dots are best used from 100 to 300 yards and are highly effective on moving targets when using 5.56 NATO, 5.45, .308 Win or 6.5 Grendel.
-The lead dots are calibrated to work with the optic's power ring set to 1x magnification.
+The lead dots are best used at 100 to 300 yards and are highly effective on moving targets.
+You can use the leading edge of the chevron in the same way to lead targets moving at 3.1 mph.
+Remember, for the ACSS® reticle's advanced features to be effective, the optic must be set to maximum power, 6x.

-AUTO RANGING
+VERTICAL AND HORIZONTAL AUTO RANGING

 Knowing the proper range to your target is crucial in order to use the right hold on the BDC.
-Auto ranging a standard 18" wide target horizontally is correlated with the BDC hash marks.
-The horizontal hash marks range estimate center mass on targets 18" wide, and predators or small game with an approximately 18" measurement from shoulder to hip.
-When using the BDC to auto range, simply fit the target's width inside the BDC hash mark that matches it, and fire.
+Ranging can be accomplished using the range marks on the right side of the reticle, or using the BDC itself.
+To auto range a standard 5'10" target vertically, turn the power ring to maximum power, 6x.
+Then place the bottom of the target on the lowest line of the vertical range marks, and range upwards.
+Auto ranging a standard 18" wide target horizontally is correlated with the BDC.
+The horizontal bars range estimate center mass on targets 18" wide, and predators or small game with an approximately 18" measurement from shoulder to hip.
+When using the BDC to auto range, simply fit the target's width inside the hash mark that matches it, and fire.
 All the math has been done.